-- Quantifying the effects of intermediary ecological processes is challenging and requires careful attention to study designs, including defining the causal effects to be estimated and explicitly describing the untestable causal assumptions on which causal inferences rely.
-Those definitions and descriptions allow us to better identify and eliminate rival explanations for observed patterns in data and to rigorously explore the implications of potential hidden biases. - 2.
-Although ecological studies often describe and justify statistical assumptions, they have given less attention to describing and justifying causal assumptions (Section IV.).
-The credibility of these causal assumptions determines the credibility of mediation studies in ecology, regardless of the causal inference framework used (Dawid, 2021; Pearl, 2000; Rubin, 2006). - 3.
-In our review, we highlighted challenges in quantifying the effects of ecological mediators, but we do not view these challenges as insurmountable.
-Rather than view these challenges as reasons to avoid making inferences about ecological mediators, we instead view them as reasons for being transparent when making causal claims about mediation and for using more advanced techniques for estimating mediation effects. - 4.
-To address these challenges and advance the empirical literature on ecological mediators, we described tools and a conceptual framework for causal inferences that emphasise transparency, and we described many of the steps that every empirical mediation study should include (summarised in Table 1).
+(1) Quantifying the effects of intermediary ecological processes is challenging and requires careful attention to study designs, including defining the causal effects to be estimated and explicitly describing the untestable causal assumptions on which causal inferences rely.
+Those definitions and descriptions allow us to identify and eliminate rival explanations for observed patterns in data and to explore rigorously the implications of potential hidden biases.

+(2) Although ecological studies often describe and justify statistical assumptions, they have given less attention to describing and justifying causal assumptions (Section IV).
+The credibility of these causal assumptions determines the credibility of mediation studies in ecology, regardless of the causal inference framework used (Dawid, 2021; Pearl, 2000; Rubin, 2006).

+(3) In our review, we highlighted challenges in quantifying the effects of ecological mediators, but we do not view these challenges as insurmountable.
+Rather than viewing these challenges as reasons to avoid making inferences about ecological mediators, we instead view them as reasons for being transparent when making causal claims about mediation and for using more advanced techniques for estimating mediation effects.

+(4) To address these challenges and advance the empirical literature on ecological mediators, we described tools and a conceptual framework for causal inferences that emphasise transparency, and we described many of the steps that every empirical mediation study should include (summarised in Table 1).
 Although we have emphasised how methodological innovations in other fields can contribute to advances in ecology, we also believe that well-executed mediation analyses in ecology have the potential to contribute innovations to other fields.
-Ecologists' extensive experience in modelling heterogeneous spatial and temporal dynamics, decades of development of mechanistic theories of ecological processes, and vast collections of field data provide unique opportunities to address challenges of causal inferences for mediation in observational settings and complex systems (Clough, 2012; Larsen et al., 2019; Laubach et al., 2021; Schlüter et al., 2023). - 5.
-For ecologists to make meaningful contributions to both methodological advancements and ecological theory through the study of mediators, we must carefully consider and explicitly state the causal and statistical assumptions we make when estimating the effects of intermediate ecological processes from data.
-Clearly communicating the assumptions necessary for valid inferences and examining potential violations to these assumptions are key for providing rigorous and reproducible mediation analyses that explain important intermediary processes in ecology.
+Ecologists' extensive experience in modelling heterogeneous spatial and temporal dynamics, decades of development of mechanistic theories of ecological processes, deep knowledge of natural history, and vast collections of field data provide unique opportunities to address challenges of causal inferences for mediation in observational settings and complex systems (Clough, 2012; Larsen et al., 2019; Laubach et al., 2021; Schlüter et al., 2023).

+(5) Advancing both methodological approaches and ecological theory in the study of mediators requires carefully considering and explicitly stating the causal and statistical assumptions involved when estimating the effects of intermediate ecological processes from data.
+Further, clearly communicating the assumptions necessary for valid inferences and examining potential violations to these assumptions are key for providing rigorous and reproducible mediation analyses that explain important intermediary processes in ecology.

-Table 1: Essential steps in mediation analysis.
+Table 1.
+Essential steps in mediation analysis.

 Steps Reference 1.
 Define the mediation effect(s) of interest using a conceptual framework for causal inferences.
-Section VI.
-2. Identify the likely confounding variables using theory and field knowledge, including all hypothesised treatment-outcome, treatment-mediator, and mediator outcome confounders.
-Section III.
-3. Pre-register the mediation hypotheses, including how treatments mediators, and moderators will be measured. [‡] Kimmel et al. 2023 4.
+Section VI 2.
+Identify the likely confounding variables using theory and field knowledge, including all hypothesised treatment-outcome, treatment-mediator, and mediator-outcome confounders.
+Section III 3.
+Pre-register the mediation hypotheses, including how treatments mediators, and moderators will be measured. [‡] Kimmel et al. (2023) 4.
 For each mediation effect of interest, develop a strategy for estimating the effect and mitigating the biases that confounding variables may introduce.
-Section V. 5.
-Select a mode of statistical inference that is appropriate for the data generating process.
-6. Assess the presence of treatment-mediator interactions, i.e., heterogeneity.
-Section VI.
-7. Estimate mediation effects.
-8. Perform sensitivity analyses of how the estimated effect(s) would change if assumptions A1 to A4 in Section IV. were violated.
-Section (5) 9.
-Assess the likelihood that causal assumptions A5 to A8 in Section IV. are violated and discuss the implications of potential violations for the estimation procedures of the interpretation of the estimated effects.
+Section V 5.
+Select a mode of statistical inference that is appropriate for the data-generating process.
+6. Assess the presence of treatment-mediator interactions, i.e. heterogeneity.
+Section VI 7.
+Estimate mediation effects.
+Section V.5 8.
+Perform sensitivity analyses of how the estimated effect(s) would change if assumptions A1-A4 in Section IV were violated.
+9. Assess the likelihood that causal assumptions A5-A8 in Section IV are violated and discuss the implications of potential violations for the estimation procedures on the interpretation of the estimated effects.